 Most family stories in Kentucky are interesting because of multiple characters.
-This story centers on one particularly charming character, Amos Fugate.
+This story centers on one particularly curious character, Amos Fugate (1899-1926).
 His impact would be felt far and wide across southeastern Kentucky.
 Here’s his story and a start to how it intertwines with my own family member, Judge Watkins.

 Perhaps you have heard the mountain lore about the Bad Amos Fugate.
 He’s had songs, poems, and plenty of tall tales told of his life.
 Fugate was handsome, with dark hair and gray eyes.
 He was short with a muscular build, but always well-groomed.
 While described as charming and good-humored, people knew he was quick to anger.

 Fugate grew up in Breathitt County, Kentucky near the Appalachian mountains.
 He was the youngest of seven children.
 His mother passed away before he was ten years old.
 For a while, he lived with his uncle and worked as a farm laborer.
 His life was tragic.
 Nonetheless, he killed several people and showed no regard for anyone but himself.

 At the young age of 15, Fugate committed his first murder.
 In 1914, Andy Miller accused Fugate of stealing his dog.
 Most mountain men believed their most valuable possessions were a fast horse, a clean rifle, and a well-trained hunting dog.
 These three items could keep a family from starving during a harsh winter.

 Someone stealing your best hound?
 No respectable mountain man would let that incident go.

 It wasn’t long before Deputy William Combs arrived to serve an arrest warrant.
 Fugate got angry and used his trusty shotgun to take down Combs.

 With Combs dying, Andy Miller turned to run, but Fugate shot him in the back and neck.
 While Miller would survive and get his dog back, Deputy Combs would not.
 This story made national news.